DimKush/allocator_self_v2/README.md

 }
 ```
 ## How to install/uninstall as deb (DEMO MOD)
-If you want to check the solution as installed debian package just run cmake with  <abbr title="set(DEMO_READY ON) in CmakeLists.txt">DEMO READY</abbr> mode.
+If you want to check the solution as installed the Debian package runs cmake in  <abbr title="set(DEMO_READY ON) in CmakeLists.txt">DEMO READY</abbr> mode.
 In build directory you will see .deb package.
-Install it by the command:
+Install it by command:

 `sudo dpkg -i allocator_self_v2-0.1.1-Linux.deb`